-When it comes to building a decent website, content really is still king.
-The key to creating decent copy that not only draws readers to your site, but also gets your brand message across, is to make it compelling.
-You want to create something that’s actually worth reading – not just a scrambled up splurge of information that’s there just for the sake of being there.
+When it comes to building a decent website, content is still king.
+The key to creating decent copy that not only draws readers to your site but also gets your brand message across is to make it compelling.
+You want to create something worth reading – not just a scrambled up splurge of information that’s there just for the sake of being there.

 So how can you get the most from your copywriting?
 Well, I’m sorry to admit that there’s no set of magic rules that will ensure your copy hits the spot every single time.
 However, there are some common copywriting mistakes that, if you avoid, can set you on the right path to copywriting greatness (or something like that).
 Let’s get stuck in.

 When writing copy, it’s essential to understand the type of person you’ll be writing for, so just going straight in without doing any sort of research is not recommended.
 No one is saying you have to perform hours upon hours of research for a single blog post (although, by all means, go for it), and when deadlines are looming it can be a challenge to spend more than a little time on in-depth research.
 However, just setting aside a bit of research time before putting pen to paper means your content will be more in touch with what the brand is trying to say – you’ll also learn something in the process so win-win!

 Not using tools

 Did you know that there are a variety of tools out there specifically designed to help copywriters like you and me?
 Here are a few of my personal favourites:

 This is a great tool for checking duplicate external content.
 Simply copy the address of the page you want to check and it will come back with anything that duplicates on the web.

 If you’ve been given some words in your brief that don’t flow well with the rest of your copy (business jargon, we’re looking at you!), Un Suck It will give you the definition of the word(s), and offer some fun alternatives.